 Cheerilee shuddered at that.
 She remembered how Applejack gave her an odd look but didn't press it.
 Which was good.
 Cheerilee didn't want to have to tell her how, at the parties she used to throw, Berry once told her that she felt 'like some big cardboard cutout' next to her more attractive and socially adept big sis.
 Cheerilee wondered to herself, how could that monster KNOW?

 And more, about how Berry Punch drank everything in her house from water to juice to, finally, Sweet Apple Acres hard cider in the desperate hope of finding something, anything, that didn't sicken her.
 All until she passed out from it, only to awaken to find her daughter crying helplessly in the corner.
 Berry ran from her daughter, horrified and convinced that she'd sneeze and turn her into paper.
 Ruby chased her, sobbing and begging for her mommy to come back, that she didn't care if she drank too much, she just wanted her back.
-But Berry ran until the Flower Sisters tackled and held her down to tell her that the Elements of Harmony had beaten Discord and everything was back to normal.
+But Berry ran until she dropped from exhaustion, only to awake in Ponyville Emergency Care where the Flower Sisters tackled and held her down to tell her that the Elements of Harmony had beaten Discord and everything was back to normal.

 Cheerilee wondered again how Applejack knew so well what had happened to every pony in Ponyville, but right then she didn't care.
 She needed to say something to her sister before her.